cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 Box "attributes" are related to the box or editor display or behaviour, independently of the constructed value.

-> &rarr; In addition to the constructor arguments this menu can also contain **"box attributes"**, which will allow to set/or transfer some general visualization or editing parameters of the editor through the box inputs/output.
+> &rarr; In addition to the constructor arguments, this menu can also contain **"box attributes"**, which will set or transfer some general visualization or editing parameters of the editor through the box inputs/output.

 <img src="objects_img/obj-box-key-list.png">